shamelessApathy/contest/wp-content/plugins/social-media-buttons-toolbar/readme.txt

 ****

-"Social Media Follow Buttons Bar" is one of the personal software projects of [Arthur Gareginyan](https://www.arthurgareginyan.com).
+"Social Media Follow Buttons Bar" is one of the own software projects of [Space X-Chimp](https://www.spacexchimp.com).
 Earlier the project was called "Social Media Buttons Toolbar".

 **License**